 Interviews with us tend to be quite conversational.
 We do ask some of the standard implementation-focused problem-solving or behavioral questions, but we give more weight to your approach towards your industry.
 What forces are at play within your field?
 How might we study those forces?
 How might we use theories from industry, academia, and popular culture to explain the phenomenons we see on an everyday basis?

-As a think tank-media company hybrid designed to offer strategic foresight, we love hearing about new ideas and angles on topics.
+We love hearing about new ideas and angles on topics.
 We celebrate diversity and value all experiences – this is the opportunity to let us know some vision of the future you would like to realize.
 It can be personal, societal, etc.

 Strategic foresight is a nebulous concept to many.
 To put it simply, we examine emerging perspectives, anticipate large scale changes that might affect businesses and society, and identify creative solutions for the future.
 We look for candidates who can think boldly but is also keenly aware of what is practical – what are the people, business, and government forces that are driving or inhibiting change?